engraving-challenges/main/1-goals-and-rules.md

 #### openLilyLib Engraving Challenge(s)

+---
+Notes about this file:
+- it should NOT contain any too detailed specifics
+- it should NOT contain any instructions
+- there should be nothing here that the contributor must remember (or will be saearching for later)
+- the goal of this document is to let would-be participants a more detailed idea of what the contest is about, what we want to achieve and what we expect from participants.
+---

 # "Code of Honor":

+While the challenges are explicitly meant to be comparisons we deliberately don't want to call them "contests".
+The main goal of the project is pin-pointing potential areas of improvement rather than nominating anyone a winner.

 While the intent of the **openLilyLib Engraving Challenges** clearly *is* to compare the performance of different notation programs we deliberately